-- DO NOT use abrasive cleaners, scouring pads or steel wool. - DO NOT use oven cleaner or any cleaners that contain bleach or chloride. - Water that evaporates on a Stainless Steel surface may leave spots. - 1.
+- DO NOT use abrasive cleaners, scouring pads or steel wool. - DO NOT use oven cleaner or any cleaners containing bleach or chloride. - Hard water that evaporates on a Stainless Steel surface can leave spots. - 1.
 Dampen a soft cloth in warm water mixed with a mild dish soap. - 2.
 Wipe the surface.
 Clean with the grain, not across. - 3.
 Rinse the cloth and wipe again. - 4.
 Blot the surface dry with a towel to prevent water spots.